kwilkos/cxf/samples/handlers/README.txt

 On the server side the handlers registered using the @HandlerChain annotation on the service implementation class.

+The client contains a logical handler that checks the parameters on outbound requests and prevents the further processing of the request in certain circumstances.

 Running the demo
 ---------------